Sampler by Abiah Dickinson, 1714

 Sampler by Violet Sythes, 1992

-A catalogue of the sampler collection is available on CD and some of the samplers have been charted so that purchasers can embroider their own.
-Please enquire about the current catalogue and chart prices.
+Some of the samplers have been charted so that purchasers can embroider their own.
+A catalogue is available to view in the museum.
+See also chart prices.